korney3/kotlindl-face-processing/README.md

 ![](readme_images/frontendimage1.png)

 Repo contains source code of application for prediction gender and age of person in the image and for face landmarks detection.
-Rhe upload images are stored and can be downloaded with detected landmarks.
+The uploaded images are stored and can be downloaded with detected landmarks.

 ## Installation